Shulammite-Aso/Shulammite-Aso/README.md

 #### Welcome to my profile!

-I’m a software engineer, a diligent one.
-I have just transitioned to the backend side of engineering after working professionally on the frontend for a while.
-My current programming language of interest is Golang.
-In addition to it, I’m skilled in JavaScript, nodejs, and Typescript.
+I'm a software engineer who has built micro-services in Golang and other languages such as Nodejs and Nodejs/Typescript and deployed them in Kubernetes clusters.
+I have just transitioned to the backend and cloud platform side of engineering after working professionally on the frontend for a while.
+Currently, I work primarily with Golang.
+In addition to it, I’m skilled in JavaScript, Node.js, and Typescript.
 Other technologies that I work with include:
+ - Docker
  - Kubernetes
-- Docker
  - Linux/shell
+ - GCP
+ - Terraform
  - gRPC
-- Postgres
  - MongoDB
-- Docker
+ - Postgresql
-- Terraform
+ - MySQL
-- GCP
+ - Redis
+ - Reactjs and its ecosystem

+I have a strong foundation that enables me to understand engineering problems, design and build solutions for them, and quickly pick up new skills on the job.

 ## My Latest projects:
 - [FILEBOX](https://github.com/Shulammite-Aso/filebox)